This documentation is adapted to FastNesting version 1.1.2.

 - Keep Grain Direction: Enable when working with wood veneer to maintain grain alignment along the length.

-- Save as default: Save yours personal settings (panel size, kerf, margins) for future sessions.
+- Save as default: Save your personal settings (panel size, kerf, margins, density, etc.) as the default for future sessions.
+These defaults are used when a material does not have its own panel parameters.

 Parts Configurator Dialog